JonEilers/Sea-Cucumber-Lab-Notebook/Sea_Cuke@WWU.md

 Sea cucumbers a few minutes after turning the light on and taking the lid off

 > ![](https://i.imgur.com/Zb5m7ZG.jpg)
-thermostat setting inside cold room
+New thermostat setting inside cold room

 > ![](https://i.imgur.com/0KHPGuf.jpg)
-temperature gauge on the outside of the cold room
+temperature gauge reading on the outside of the cold room at the time of daily check up

 ### 12/02/2018